Based on 1 reviews

-The Cades Cove near Nashville, TN is a popular national park located in the Smoky Mountains.
 The park is filled with wild animals as well as cabins and structures from the early pioneers.
 The park is filled with hiking and horseback trails, campgrounds, and streams filled with trout.

 Walk or ride along the Cades Cove Loop Road to view the farms of the early pioneers.
 Rent a bike and ride the trails and watch the deer and wildlife.
 Take beautiful pictures of the fields filled with wild flowers.
 Spend time fishing in the streams or hiking the trails.
 Make sure to pack a picnic lunch or make plans to spend the night at the campgrounds.